 Articles and Book Chapters (*=peer reviewed):

 With Alexander Bacha.
-“The Commodification of Love: Gandhi, King and 1960’s Counterculture, “ in Bryan S. Turner, War and Peace: Essays on Religion, Politics and Space (Anthem Press, expected 2013).
+“The Commodification of Love: Gandhi, King and 1960’s Counterculture,” in Bryan S. Turner, War and Peace: Essays on Religion, Politics and Space (New York: Anthem Press, 2013).

 “One World 2020: A Decade-long Vision for India’s Relations with the United Nations.”
 Invited contribution, forthcoming in Krishnappa Venkatshamy and Princy George (eds.), India’s National Security Strategy: 2020 Perspectives (Pentagon Publishers, New Delhi, 2012).